Instawork/hyperview/docs/example_navigation.md

 - The new screen shows a spinner to indicate that the screen content is still loading.

 We can customize both of these aspects of the navigation.

+A [Navigation Guide](https://hyperview.org/docs/guide_navigation) dives deeper into the details including some useful examples and best practices.

 ## Customized pressed appearance